PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 18:07:26
+Last updated: 2024-04-13 18:07:59
-Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
-In light, in shadow. -
+Random Quote: In Texas, the holy trinity is God, Football and barbecueNot necessarily in that order. - Sheldon